Pontefract Liquorice Festival. © Natalia Aggiato / Pixabay.com / 2012 / CC0 1.0

 The first day, Saturday, is called “Heritage Day” or “Castle Day”; the second day, Sunday, is called “Liquorice Day.”

-There is entertainment, music, crafts, exhibitions, puppets, street parade, and of course, liquorice candy for sampling and sale.
+There is entertainment, music, crafts, exhibitions, puppets, street parade, a market, and of course, liquorice candy for sampling and sale.

 Though the festival always falls in July, the exact date each year will vary and is determined by organizers, the Pontefract Liquorice Trust.